Residents concerned about proposed dune development in Saugatuck Twp

-SAUGATUCK TWP, Mich. -- Discussions to build a private marina and condos on pristine duneland along Lake Michigan was a big ticket item on Tuesday's planning commission meeting in Saugatuck Township, drawing in a full house.
+SAUGATUCK TWP, Mich. -- Discussions to build a private marina and condos on pristine dune land along Lake Michigan drew a full house at Tuesday's Saugatuck Township planning meeting.

-The company at the center of it is Cottage Homes, which purchased the Denison property last year from Singapore Dunes.
-The land was once in the works for a controversial development lead by multi-millionaire Aubrey McClendon, who died last year.
+The company at the center of the issue is Cottage Homes, which purchased the Denison property last year from Singapore Dunes.
+The land was once in the works for a controversial development lead by multimillionaire Aubrey McClendon, who died last year.

 The plans for the private marina and condos would require the removal of 160,000 tons of sand from the area, something that has residents concerned.